 HYALURONIC ACID

 Hyaluronic acid is a reference ingredient in aesthetic medicine.
 It is naturally present in the skin and plays a role in maintaining the skin's hydration, elasticity and structure.
-It is an essential polysaccharide in cosmetics because its structure allows it to attract many water molecules that promote skin hydration.
+It is an essential polysaccharide in cosmetics because its structure allows it to attract a lot of water molecules, promoting hydration of the skin.
 In the list of ingredients, we rarely find hyaluronic acid (INCI: hyaluronic acid) but rather the salt of hyaluronic acid (INCI: sodium hyaluronate).
-In cosmetics, the two names are interchangeable: they have the same properties, an almost similar structure but the salt form is more stable which facilitates the formulation.
+In cosmetics, the two names are interchangeable: they have the same properties, an almost similar structure but the salt form is more stable which facilitates formulation.

-Today, we are even able to modify the structure of hyaluronic acid to improve its performance and provide different properties.
+Today, we are even able to modify the structure of hyaluronic acid in order to improve its performance and provide different properties.

 In the multi-action serum, we find:

-• A classic high molecular weight hyaluronic acid that retains water on the surface of the skin, it is an excellent surface moisturizer and can act as an osmotic pump helping water-soluble actives to better penetrate the skin.
+• A classic high molecular weight hyaluronic acid that retains water on the skin's surface, it is an excellent surface moisturizer and can act as an osmotic pump helping water-soluble active ingredients better penetrate the skin

-• A cross-linked hyaluronic acid, which means that several hyaluronic acids are chemically linked together to create a large mesh, a larger structure with an even greater water retention capacity.
-This cross-linked hyaluronic acid forms a protective film on the surface of the skin to reduce water loss to keep the skin hydrated and protected and continuously delivers the absorbed water, so it provides long-term moisturizing benefits.
+• A cross-linked hyaluronic acid meaning several hyaluronic acids are chemically bonded together to create a large mesh, a larger structure with an even greater water-holding capacity.
+This cross-linked hyaluronic acid forms a protective film on the skin's surface to reduce water loss to keep skin hydrated and protected and continuously delivers absorbed water, so it provides long-term hydrating benefits.

-• A hyaluronic acid on which some alcohol groups have been replaced by acetyl groups to give it a better affinity with water and have a better hydration with longer duration.
-This improves adhesion and also helps repair the skin barrier.
+• A hyaluronic acid in which some alcohol groups have been replaced by acetyl groups in order to give it a better affinity with water and provide better, longer-lasting hydration.
+This helps improve adhesion and also helps repair the skin barrier.

 Sources: